 6. Explore King’s Cross

 King’s Cross today is a buzzing, vibrant district not to be missed.
-And it’s no coincidence that we’ve mapped out our Green Route to get you here from Covent Garden.
-With Covent Garden being a tourist hotspot, this gives you the perfect opportunity to explore further.
 Be sure to walk to Granary Square where you can explore the many shops, bars and cafes, as well as see the beautiful Regent’s Canal.

 7. A morning stroll

 The north side of the ‘Best of West’ Blue Route (along the top of Hyde Park to Paddington) gets busy first thing with delays on the roads also.
-If you’re on Praed Street (Stop #33), don’t waste time waiting in line, take the 15 minute stroll and hop on the ‘Attractions Loop’ Orange Route at Baker Street (Stop #34).
-The Orange Route offers recorded commentary in a choice of 12 languages and an excellent way to arrive at the London Eye (Stop #11) before connecting with the ‘Best of Central London’ Red Route.
+If you’re on Praed Street, don’t waste time waiting in line, take the 15 minute stroll and hop on the Red Route at Baker Street - an excellent way to arrive at the London Eye.

 If you follow our 7 hints and tips to beat the crowds this holiday season, you’ll be making the most of every minute of your Big Bus London adventure.
 And if you happen to get caught in the crowds, simply take the moment to look around and appreciate what a magnificent city it really is.
 For ideas on what to do when you hop off, check out our guide on How to Spend Summer in London.